Intel CEO says contract manufacturing business to expand

 Krzanich pointed to SoFIA, a low-end version, as an example of Intel's new pragmatism and willingness to change how it does business.
 He said that in the interest of speed, SoFIA would initially be manufactured outside of Intel, with the goal of bringing it to market next year.

-Intel will later move production of SoFIA chips to its own cutting-edge 14 nanometer manufacturing lines, Krzanich said.
+Intel will later move production of SoFIA chips to its own cutting-edge 14 nanometre manufacturing lines, Krzanich said.

 FRESH APPROACH